AlgoHunt/DataScienceBowl2018/README.md

     images/
 ```

-## Command line Usage
+##  Usage
-The Command line tool hasn't been test yet, if you encounter any bug, see main.ipynb as conference
+**The Command line tool hasn't been test yet, if you encounter any bug, see main.ipynb as conference**

 Train a new model starting from ImageNet weights using `train` dataset (which is `stage1_train` minus validation set)
 ```